In the dictionary of power dynamics, dark psychology is defined as the use of psychological principles in ways that harm the target.

 By dominating the informational war, more powerful countries can keep engaging in modern-day colonialism and invasions without people realizing what they’re truly up to.

 For example, few people in the West would think of Israel as a bullying, invading force.
-In good part, that’s because many major media outlets in the West refer to Palestinian fighters as “terrorists”.
+In good part, that’s because many major media outlets frame Israel as a victim, and Palestinian fighters are often referred to as “terrorists”.

-Thanks to that friendly support, Israel can continue to do whatever it pleases and with little repercussions.
+Thanks to that friendly support, Israel can continue to wage war with little international blowback and little repercussions.